 a) be drawn in the main window, and

 b) will occupy space next to the small map

 For example, the Message Log panel draws full width above the small map window and does NOT trigger the full size map redraw, but the Processing Toolbox, which draws full height to the right of the small map will trigger the full size redraw.

 Anytime QGIS is restarted, it returns to the small map area.

-#3 Updated by Garth Fletcher over 1 year ago
+#3 Updated by Garth Fletcher almost 2 years ago